-For SIMD it is useful to pick block size B to be the size of the 128bit chunk size.
+For SIMD it is useful to pick block size B to be the size of the 128bit chunk size or whatever size the vector instructions support.
 Then the inner loop can be turned into a SIMD vector instruction.

 The inverse transformation is possible too (turn nested perfect loops into a single loop) and called loop product transformation.